Science and Sourdough

 Both processes, those of the yeast, and particularly those of the lactobacilli, also produce a variety of other metabolic products, and these give the bread its individuality.

-If you know something about energy metabolism, you may be puzzled that the yeast produce carbon dioxide and ethanol, rather than oxidizing pyruvate all the way to carbon dioxide, which yields a lot more energy.
+If you know something about energy metabolism, you may be puzzled that the yeast produce carbon dioxide and ethanol, rather than oxidizing all of the pyruvate to carbon dioxide, which yields a lot more energy.
 The answer is, we’re not sure.
 It’s the same thing that many cancer cells do — they are profligate in their consumption of energy supplies, excreting a product, ethanol from yeast, lactic acid from the cancer cell, that results from utilizing only a fraction of the potential energy of the original glucose.
 And not all yeast do this — there are some that oxidize glucose all the way to carbon dioxide, without producing alcohol.
 The yeast for bread making, Saccharomyces cerivisiae, carries out fermentation and ethanol production.

 The Starter

-The lactobacilli, which probably originally come from the body of the person making the starter, produce lactic acid, as they do in yogurt making.
+The lactobacilli, which probably originally come from the skin of the person making the starter, produce lactic acid, as they do in yogurt making.
 The pH goes down to about 3.8 during bread fermentation.
 Only some yeast can grow at this pH; this is probably why making starter takes a while — selection is necessary.

 The basic science of sourdough is nicely described in Discover magazine, at: